Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Evaluation

 \subsection{Application to Viewpoint Optimization}

 The first row of Fig.~\ref{fig:demo_view_opt} demonstrates gradient-based next-best view optimization using our SDDF model.
+The second row shows the combined surface area observed by the two camera views and the overlapped area between the two views.
 The visualization shows that our method can reduce the overlap between the two camera views and increase the observed area.
-In this example, the area observed by the two camera views increases to $36.15 m^2\ (+90.3\%)$ from $19.00 m^2$ with the initial viewpoints.
-In the second row of Fig.~\ref{fig:demo_view_opt}, we show an example of scaling up to a trajectory.
-By optimizing the waypoints, the observed area increases from $124.55 m^2$ to $177.50 m^2\ (+37.7\%)$.
+In this example, the area observed by the two camera views increases to $36.15 \mathrm{m}^2\ (+90.3\%)$ from $19.00 \mathrm{m}^2$ with the initial viewpoints.
+In the third row of Fig.~\ref{fig:demo_view_opt}, we show an example of scaling up to a trajectory.
+By optimizing the waypoints, the observed area increases from $124.55 \mathrm{m}^2$ to $177.50 \mathrm{m}^2\ (+37.7\%)$.
+We show more results of viewpoint optimization in different scenes in Supplemental~\ref{sec:appdx_more_vis_view_optimization}.
+These results illustrate a capability that SDDF enables for the first time as a proof of concept.
+While the same trajectory optimization can be done with SDF and differentiable sphere tracing, this will be much slower and less stable due to the multiple sphere tracing iterations.